blackcoffeerobotics/EZGripper_ros2/README.md

 # EZGripper

-A ROS package that serves as a driver to the [EZGripper module](https://sakerobotics.com/) designed by SAKE Robotics.
+A ROS2 package that serves as a driver to the [EZGripper module](https://sakerobotics.com/) designed by SAKE Robotics.
 If you are not using ROS, use https://github.com/SAKErobotics/SAKErobotics

 ## Tutorial

-### Hardware
+### Installation
 ---

 * Install the python EZGripper library.
-For python2 use [this link](https://github.com/SAKErobotics/libezgripper/tree/master) and for python3 use [the ubuntu 20.04 branch](https://github.com/SAKErobotics/libezgripper/tree/ubuntu-20.04).
+Use the python3 version from [the ubuntu 20.04 branch](https://github.com/SAKErobotics/libezgripper/tree/ubuntu-20.04).

 * Install `gazebo_ros2_control` to enable Gazebo to mimic the EZGripper joints: